 Best Cheap Web Hosting

-Web hosting has come an incredibly long way over the last few years, with more and more competitors in the market, companies are advertising cheap hosting at low monthly costs to entice customers to host with them.
+Web hosting has come an incredibly long way over the last few years, with more and more competitors in the market, companies are advertising cheap web hosting at low monthly costs to entice customers to host with them (especially UK companies).

 This naturally makes the market cheaper because there’s a lot of competition.
-However, when they are labelled as cheap web hosting providers we often find that there are pitfalls in key features, such as support and uptime.
+However, when they are labeled as cheap hosting providers we often find that there are pitfalls in key features, such as support and uptime.

 #1: Hostinger (Best Cheap Hosting Service @ £0.99/Month)